 - greeting cards sold separately, which have a readable coded price on the back of the card;

 - merchandise consumers orders as a gift and the recipient receives it directly.

 Price Scanner Refund Process

-If you notify the clerk that there was an overcharge for an item before you pay for it and the clerk corrects the overcharge, then you are not due a bonus.
+If you notify the clerk that there was an overcharge for an item before you pay for it, and the clerk corrects the overcharge, you are not due a bonus.
 The transaction must be complete, and you must have a receipt evidencing the overcharge before you can request the bonus.

 Complaints regarding a price scanner error overcharge by a Michigan store should be sent to the Department of Agriculture & Rural Development, Weights & Measures Section in the E.C.
 Heffron Laboratory, by calling 517-655-8202 or in writing addressed to 940 Venture Lane, Williamston, MI 48895. or

 For more information on insurance and fraud affecting Michigan residents, click the post on Michigan Insurance Fraud Authority.